PDF Print Email

 Library Law Consultant, Library of Michigan

 At the Library of Michigan, Clare helps public libraries navigate legal issues that impact library services.
 She has an M.L.S., a J.D., & over 30 years of professional library and legal research and teaching experience.
+Clare has presents on issues involving law and libraries for audiences at local, state and national levels.

 Anne Seurynck